ddoeppner/one-record-server-first-steps/aws-cloud-deployment/readme.md

 In order to create a NE:ONE Play instance on AWS, please follow the next steps:

 1. Seach APP Runner and click on it.
 Check if a service is already running.
 In case something is running already **please use the servers without creating a new one**.
-Jump to the last step of the guide (step 7).
+Jump to the last step of the guide.
+If you enter in Cloud 9 and a script is already running **Please wait the end and jump to the last step, someone is already deploying server for you**

-2. Follow the NE:ONE server guide until Cloud 9 is started (step 5)
+3. Follow the NE:ONE server guide until Cloud 9 is started (step 5)

-3. Once Cloud 9 is started, use the terminal at the bottom to run the following commands:
+4. Once Cloud 9 is started, use the terminal at the bottom to run the following commands:

 ```
 git clone -b feature/aws https://github.com/aloccid-iata/neoneplay